saivinay111234/CIFAR10_Image_Classification/README.md

 3. Checking for Null Values
 4. Normalize the data
 5. One-Hot encoding
-6.Building CNN
+6. Building CNN
-7.Evaluate the Model
+7. Evaluate the Model
-8.Data Augemtation to prevent Overfitting
+8. Data Augemtation to prevent Overfitting
-9.Evalaute The Model after Data Augementation
+9. Evalaute The Model after Data Augementation
 10. Score Model
 11. Confusion Matrix
 12. Classification Report
-13.Predicted vs Actual Images
+13. Predicted vs Actual Images
-14.Checking Wrongly predicted Images
+14. Checking Wrongly predicted Images
-15.Testing a Image
+15. Testing a Image
-16.Save CNN Models and Weights
+16. Save CNN Models and Weights

+Following the above gives you a clarity on how we are implementing a cnn model for classification